 The current waitlist for the BTTI is several years.
 If you sign up today, you can expect to be invited to attend a BTTI after 3 years.

 What information, materials, etc. do I need in order to register for the BTTI?

 To successfully register for the BTTI, you will need the following:

 - An electronic copy of your current professional license.
-Acceptable formats are JPEG, PDF, PNG, and TIFF, and file size must not exceed 10MB.
+Acceptable formats are JPEG, PDF, and PNG, and file size must not exceed 10MB.
 If you do not have access to a scanner, you can take a photo of your license with your iphone or other high-resolution camera phone and send that, as long as the information is legible.